-Accommodation for persons with hidden mobility disabilities needs to address four main areas of challenge that hinder their full and effective participation in society.
+Accommodation for persons with hidden mobility disabilities needs to address three main areas of challenge that hinder their full and effective participation in society.
 The following are examples of types of policies that could be adopted in order to accommodate persons with hidden mobility disabilities:

 1. Distance to be walked – one way:

 - A maximum distance of 35 feet from a main entrance to on-street parking near that entrance.